 With the numerous remounts during a race, seatposts can slip.
 The little sticker and the line of Tipex are simple ways to see if the post has slipped and then to get it back into the correct position when the bike is in the pits.
 Perched atop this seat post is a Fizik Arione 00, the lightest carbon model.

-Will the bike be going back to Pinarello for a rainbow paint scheme?
+After the events of this evening, it looks like the bike will be going back to Pinarello for a rainbow paint scheme...

 Son of a Marathon runner, Nephew of a National 24hr Champion, the racing genetics have completely passed him by.
 After joining the road.cc staff in 2016 as a reviewer, Liam quickly started writing feature articles and news pieces.
 After a little time living in Canada, where he spent most of his time eating poutine, Liam returned with the launch of DealClincher, taking over the Editor role at the start of 2018.
 At the weekend, Liam can be found racing on the road both in the UK and abroad, though he prefers the muddy fields of cyclocross.
 To date, his biggest race win is to the front of the cafe queue.